daskfjord/KomputerStore/README.md

 app.js, bank.js (handling bank elements), work.js (handling work elements), and laptop.js (handling laptop elements), then imported.
 "Sensetive bank information" should be handled by functions, not inline code - will be deducted 1 point if this isn't added.
 Last update friday night 21.30 or so

+NOTE: commits are in master branch, not in main. https://github.com/daskfjord/KomputerStore/tree/master